mhoussam1/Group-1-COVID19/README.md

 # Conclusion

 Creating a clustering dataset was our solution to categorizing countries into "COVID-19 danger levels".
 The dataset we used updates datapoints clustered into countries, unlike other covid datasets which allowed us to better display our results.

+#### Benefits of K-mean clustring
 - The benefit of using this clustering model is that it simplifies the results for the user by giving a "danger level" category instead of an arbitrary list.
 - Another benefit is that it reduces error as compared to a ranked list as that could require an individual analysis for each.
+- lastly custring makes it easier to visualize your data by country.

+#### limitations of K-mean clustring
 - Some of the major limitations are that we used unsupervised learning so it is hard to gauge the accuracy of our model.
 - Due to the nature of countries, their healthcare systems and laws, it can be tricky to be accurate in regards to safety but metrics such as "infection rate" and "Death rate" can help us better understand the answer.